-- 1. The provisions of this Directive shall also apply in respect of all works and phonograms referred to in Article 1 which are, on [transposition date], protected by the Member States' legislation in the field of copyright. - 2.
+- 1. The provisions of this Directive shall apply in respect of all works and phonograms referred to in Article 1 which are protected by the Member States' legislation in the field of copyright on or after [transposition date]. - 2.
 This Directive shall apply without prejudice to any acts concluded and rights acquired before [transposition date].